uribench/handbook-workshop/index.md

 A workshop *minimalist version* of the GitHub repository.

-To learn about the workshop and to walk-through the steps of the hands-on experiments visit the [About the Workshop][1] page.
+To learn about the workshop and to walk-through the steps of the hands-on exercises visit the [About the Workshop][1] page.

 ---

-[1]: /Guides/About%20the%20Workshop.md
+[1]: /Handbook/About%20the%20Workshop